 Polymers and composites

-Our polymers and composites researchers focus on developing advanced polymers and multi-functional composites for a variety of applications.
+Our polymers and composites researchers develop advanced polymers and multi-functional composites as foundations for a sustainable future.

 Polymers and composites research is making a significant societal impact, as demonstrated by our case studies:

 Coatings in space: Designing and testing 2D-material-enhanced coatings for improving low-earth orbit satellite

 Scientists and engineers from The University of Manchester are leading the DISCOVERER EU Horizon 2020 consortium of 8 institutions from 5 different countries to develop disruptive technologies for very low earth orbit (VLEO) satellites, aiming to radically redesign of Earth observation (EO) satellites for sustained operation at much lower altitudes than the current state of the art.
 These next generation satellites would be smaller, less massive and less expensive to launch, but would still achieve the same or even better resolution and data products than today’s platforms.
 This in turn would reduce the cost of maritime surveillance, intelligence and security, precision agriculture and food security, land management and disaster monitoring.

 Manchester is leading the innovation in materials and coatings for improving the aerodynamic performance of satellites and resistance to atomic oxygen, reducing drag and increasing orbital lifetimes.

 Polymer samples with innovative 2D-material-based coatings manufactured in Manchester have already been flown on the International Space Station and exposed to the space environment as part of the MISSE programme with a second set of samples due to be launched in 2021.
 These samples are subjected to intense solar radiation, atomic oxygen, highly reactive gas species specific to VLEO environments, as well as thermal cycling as the ISS moves in and out of orbit every 90 minutes.